Learn how the Libraries help History Day students connect to librarians and resources for their projects.

 Machines are located on the basement level and the first floor.

-For physical materials we recommend scanning and sending to your email address.
+For physical materials we recommend scanning and sending to your email address or saving to a flash drive.

 When using the online resources it is important to save any articles or files you want to use later.